 At Christmas of 2016, when I started this blog and began to write about budget-friendly places in Switzerland, I swore to myself that Jungfraujoch wouldn't make that list.

 Now, almost four years later, it’s time to break the silence.
-Expensive as it is, Jungfraujoch has earned its rightful spot on every bucket list and it’s time I stop excluding it from my blog.
+Expensive as it is, Jungfraujoch has earned its rightful spot on every single bucket list and it’s time I stop excluding this wonderful place from my blog.
 Instead, let’s take a look at this special part of the world and try to squeeze it into a budget traveller’s bounds of possibility.